kingluddite/web-dev-notes/frontend/js/dom/01-why-javascript.md

 * [node](https://developer.mozilla.org/en-US/docs/Web/API/Node)

 ### 4 P's of Problem Solving
-1. Preparation - where we understand the problem and think of a high level solution
+1. Preparation - Where we understand the problem and think of a high level solution
 2. Plan - where we plan out the solution
 3. Perform - where we perform what's required in our proposed solution
 4. Perfect - where refactor the solution